5 Ways to Protect Your Dachshund’s Paws This Winter

 Note: Always remove your dog’s booties after walking.

-I highly recommend PawTection Dog Paw Balm to protect my Dachshund’s precious paws in the wintertime.
+I use and highly recommend PawTection Dog Paw Balm to protect my Dachshund’s precious paws during the winter.

-If your Dachshund won’t wear dog boots, try this paw wax instead.
+If your Dachshund won’t wear dog boots, give this paw wax a try instead.

 This paw wax protects from ice and salt and contains vitamin E to keep your doxie’s paws moisturized.
 It can also be used to heal paw pad wounds.

 Some dog owners use Vaseline to protect their dog’s paws.
 I would not recommend putting a petroleum-based product on your dog’s paws.
-We all know that dog’s lick their paws, and it is not safe to eat.
+Some dog’s lick their paws, and it is not safe to eat.

-Your Dachshund dog should be bathed less frequently during the cold winter season.
-Bathing too often can strip away your dog’s natural oils, causing itchy, dry skin and paws.
+Your Dachshund dog should be bathed less frequently during the winter season.
+Bathing them too often can strip away their natural oils – causing itchy, dry skin and paws.

 If there’s too much stink and your doxie really needs a bath, use a moisturizing dog shampoo.